umbraco/UmbracoCMSDocs/Articles/Health-Check/Guides/ContentSniffingProtection.md

+---
+versionFrom: 9.0.0
+state: complete
+updated-links: true
+verified-against: alpha-3
+---

-# Health check: Click-Jacking Protection
+# Health check: Content/MIME Sniffing Protection

-_Checks if your site is allowed to be IFRAMEd by another site and thus would be susceptible to click-jacking._
+_Checks that your site contains a header used to protect against MIME sniffing vulnerabilities._

 ## How to fix this health check